Indian Village in Lawrence, Kansas

 Students from the Haskell Institute staffed the Indian Village in the summer of 1930.

-By 1930, the gas station was ready for customers and publicity prior to its opening stated that Native Americans had designed the main teepee, would staff the filling station wearing tribal costumes, and provide tourist information with an emphasis on their culture and their reservations.
-The service station teepee opened on May 30, 1930, to much fanfare including barbecued buffalo and “genuine Indian curios” given away to each customer that included beadwork, feathers, and tom-toms made by Indian families of Haskell students.
+By 1930, the gas station was ready for customers, and publicity before its opening stated that Native Americans had designed the main teepee, would staff the filling station wearing tribal costumes, and would provide tourist information emphasizing their culture and reservations.
+The service station teepee opened on May 30, 1930, to much fanfare, including barbecued buffalo and “genuine Indian curios” given away to each customer, including beadwork, feathers, and tom-toms made by Indian families of Haskell students.

 The next day.
-McDonald placed a thank you in the newspaper to all who had attended the opening and would later state that the business served 10,000 customers in the first 10 days.
+McDonald placed a thank you in the newspaper to all who had attended the opening and would later state that the business served 10,000 customers in the first ten days.

 Indian Village Thank You in newspaper after Grand Opening.

-Indian Village Thank You in the newspaper after Grand Opening.
+Indian Village Thank You in the newspaper after the Grand Opening.

-In August 1930 the complex was expanded with the opening of a barbeque restaurant and curio shop that was housed in a building featuring teepees at each corner of the building.
-All types of Indian souvenirs were available for purchase including Indian blankets, beads, and other curios.
+In August 1930, the complex was expanded with the opening of a barbeque restaurant and curio shop that was housed in a building featuring teepees at each corner.
+All types of Indian souvenirs were available for purchase, including Indian blankets, beads, and other curios.
 By the following spring, two or three teepee cabins were available for lodging.
 As many as six to eight teepees are thought to have been available at the tourist court at some point.
-However, Native Americans would no longer staff the complex after the first summer and the costumes were also dropped.
+However, Native Americans would no longer staff the complex after the first summer, and the costumes were also dropped.

 Responding to the publicity generated by the Kansas Indian Village, as many as 22 other businesses from Massachusetts to California used “teepee” architecture to attract the traveling public.

-In June 1935, a flood wiped out three teepee rentals that were on the property, and in 1938, the restaurant suffered a fire in the back of the building which took out the southwest and southeast teepee corners.
+In June 1935, a flood wiped out three teepee rentals on the property, and in 1938, the restaurant suffered a fire in the back of the building, which took out the southwest and southeast teepee corners.
 However, afterward, the building was expanded and continued to operate.

 The Lawrence flood of 1935 completely buried the teepee cabins and the waters almost reached the top of the restaurant.

-The Lawrence flood of 1935 left the teepee cabins completely underwater and almost reached the top of the restaurant.
+The Lawrence flood of 1935 left the teepee cabins completely underwater and almost reached the restaurant’s top.

 A 1936 newspaper clip shows that at least three of the teepee cabins survived the flood.

-In 1951, a massive flood inundated Lawrence leaving the Indian Village underwater again.
-This time, the waters almost covered the lower half of the large teepee, probably covered the entire restaurant, and once again the remaining teepee cabins were completely underwater.
-However, once the water receded and clean up was completed, both it and the gas station reopened.
-The teepee cabins no longer exist, leading one to wonder if this second flood destroyed them beyond repair.
+In 1951, a massive flood inundated Lawrence, leaving the Indian Village underwater again.
+This time, the waters almost covered the lower half of the large teepee, probably covering the entire restaurant, and once again, the remaining teepee cabins were completely underwater.
+However, once the water receded and clean-up was completed, both it and the gas station reopened.
+The teepee cabins no longer exist, making one wonder if this second flood destroyed them beyond repair.

 At about that time, the spot was no longer called the Indian Village and was more familiarly known as “Teepee Junction.”
 McDonald continued to manage the property until 1958.